 This involves answering certain questions about the quantitative and qualitative parameters related to a certain company.
 These questions include the company’s revenue growth, its profits, its level of competitiveness, as well as all outstanding debts.
 The final question to be answered, once all of these have been taken care of, is whether or not the company is a good investment.

-There are certain companies and investors (such as Motley Fool) that are incredibly good at fundamental analysis.
+There are certain companies and investors that are incredibly good at fundamental analysis.
+Investors like the Gardner brothers from Motley Fool are able to find stocks that outperform the market by using technical analysis.
 They are able to uncover the hottest stocks through their fundamental research, allowing them to yield exceptional market returns.

 How is it done?